 How to Set up a Guppy Tank?

-Setting up an aquarium is simple, but there are a few steps.
+How to set up guppy tank?
+Setting up guppy tank is simple, but there are a few steps.
 The first step is to rinse the tank and fill it with water.
 After that, add substrate and aquatic plants.

 You may need to add an aquarium buffer solution to keep the water pH in check.